 Conveyancing typically takes four to twelve weeks, and it is often the longest part of the buying process.
 Stay in regular contact with your solicitor and respond to any requests for information promptly to avoid unnecessary delays.

-Exchange of contracts is the point at which the purchase becomes legally binding.
-Both you and the seller sign the contract, and you pay the deposit (usually 10% of the purchase price, minus any amount already paid).
+Exchange is when the sale becomes legally binding, and completion is when the funds transfer and you collect your keys.
+At exchange, both you and the seller sign the contract, and you pay the deposit (usually 10% of the purchase price, minus any amount already paid).
 A completion date is set, typically one to two weeks after exchange.

 On completion day, the mortgage funds are released by the lender, your solicitor transfers the full purchase price to the seller’s solicitor, and you receive the keys.
 You are now a homeowner.